CU-DSI-Scholars/site-source/content/post/2021-01-04-project-meta-analysis-of-single-cell-genomic-data-to-define-cellular-heterogeneity-and-dynamics-in-atherosclerotic-vasculature.md

 ---
-title: 'Meta-analysis of single-cell genomic data to define cellular heterogeneity and dynamics in atherosclerotic vasculature.'
+title: 'Meta-analysis of single-cell genomic data to define cellular heterogeneity and dynamics in atherosclerotic vasculature'
 date: '2021-01-04'
 slug: project-meta-analysis-of-single-cell-genomic-data-to-define-cellular-heterogeneity-and-dynamics-in-atherosclerotic-vasculature
 categories: